Blog Contracts for Sponsored Projects

 It also prevents brands from taking advantage of you – say if they want full image licensing rights and 3 months of exclusivity in exchange for a men’s wooden watch without cash compensation.

-Or, keep reading to see an overview of clauses your contract should include:
+Or, keep reading to see an overview of clauses your contract should include and hire an attorney to draft one for you:

 What Should Blog Contracts Include?